JonasZeihe/skryper/README.md

 ![Logging Available](https://img.shields.io/badge/logging-optional-brightgreen.svg)
 ![AI-Aided Development](https://img.shields.io/badge/AI--aided%20development-practice--driven-orange.svg)

-**Skryper** is a streamlined tool designed to help developers scan, analyze, and organize their project’s file structure while adhering to `.gitignore` rules.
-Skryper simplifies the task of maintaining an organized and clutter-free codebase, especially in large, collaborative projects.
+**Skryper** is an open-source tool licensed under the MIT License, designed to help developers scan, analyze, and organize their projects to a streamlined file structure efficiently, while adhering to `.gitignore` rules.
+It simplifies the task of maintaining an organized and clutter-free codebase, especially in large, collaborative projects.

-## Overview

-In fast-paced development environments, managing files across large projects can become complex and time-consuming.
-Skryper addresses this challenge by providing a clear view of the file landscape, ensuring that only the relevant files are tracked and managed.
-By focusing on the files that matter, Skryper helps you maintain a clean, efficient, and manageable codebase.

 ## Key Features

 - **Directory Scanning**: Recursively scans directories, generating a clear and organized file structure.
-- **`.gitignore` Compliance**: Honors `.gitignore` rules, automatically excluding files that should not be tracked.
+- **`.gitignore` Compliance**: Automatically excludes files that should not be tracked, in line with `.gitignore` rules.
-- **On-Demand Logging**: Logging can be enabled during execution to generate detailed logs for debugging and auditing purposes.
+- **On-Demand Logging**: Enable logging during execution to generate detailed logs for debugging and auditing purposes.

 ## Installation

-1. **Download Skryper**

-   - Visit the [GitHub Releases](https://github.com/jonaszeihe/skryper/releases) page to download the latest version of Skryper.
+1. **Download Skryper**: Visit the [GitHub Releases](https://github.com/jonaszeihe/skryper/releases) page to download the latest version of Skryper.

-2. **Setup**
+2. **Setup**:
    - Extract the downloaded archive to a directory of your choice.
    - Ensure Python 3.x is installed.
 If not, download it from [python.org](https://www.python.org/).